flowsforapex/apex-flowsforapex/docs/UsingTimerEvents.md

 ## Timer Syntax

 To define a Timer Event, first drag the Event onto your new process canvas.
 Select the 'Change Type' spanner icon on the pop-up menu, and select Timer version of that from the menu.
 To then specify the Timer Configuration, use the Properties Panel on the right of the screen.

+Timer definitions can be specified in the properties panel as a literal value, or can be specified using a process variable substitution.

 Under Timer, select the type of timer you want.
 Under Timer Definition, specific the required time or interval, as below.

 - Date:  specifies a date and time for the process to start, using an [ISO 8601 date/time string](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
 For example:

   ```
   2007-04-05T14:30
   ```

+  You can also specify a date value by creating a Flows for APEX process variable of data datatype, and substituting that.
+See below for syntax.

 - Duration:  specifies a delay from the current time or the process to start, using an [ISO 8601 duration](https://en.wikipedia.com/wiki/ISO_8601#Durations) string.
 For example:

   ```
   P3Y6M4DT12H30M5S" represents a duration of "three years, six months, four days, twelve hours, thirty minutes, and five seconds".
   P3M represents 3 months.